-Furthermore, in our framework the control of V via k_c is one of the tools of the monetary policy, and S, which is a representation of V, is pegged to I. The factors that cause pressure on V will affect S and hence I, which will activate the counter measures from the algorithm, thus making the adjustments of the policy rule to the V_e redundant to a substantial degree.
+Furthermore, in our framework the control of V via k_c is one of the tools of the monetary policy, and S, which is a representation of V, is pegged to I. The factors that cause pressure on V will affect S, which will activate the counter measures from the algorithm, thus making the adjustments of the policy rule to the V_c redundant to a substantial degree.